Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Operating the camera is a pretty simple affair, albeit with a few nagging bumps to get used to.
-There is an on/off switch at top.
+There is an on/off switch at the top.
 But you must “Rotate the zoom ring [on the lens] to extend the lens” before an image will appear on the back monitor or in the electronic viewfinder.
 So I turn the whole unit on by rotating the zoom ring.
 Now select the type of function and subsequently the type of photo you wish to take.
 The Mode Dial on the back offers four modes.
-They are Motion Snapshot mode, Smart Photo Selector, Still Image and Movie mode.
-The wheel is much smaller than my thumb, yet easy to adjust and selection lock in place nicely.
+They are Motion Snapshot mode, Smart Photo Selector, Still Image, and Movie mode.
+The wheel is much smaller than my thumb, yet easy to adjust, and the selection lock in place nicely.

 The Motion Snapshot mode is for recording short movie vignettes to accompany your photos.
-Each time the shutter is released the camera records a still image and roughly a 0.1sec of movie footage.
-The end result is a short movie played back in slow motion over approximately 2.5sec, followed by the still image.
+Each time the shutter is released the camera records a still image and roughly 0.1sec of movie footage.
+The end result is a short movie played back in slow motion over approximately 2.5sec, followed by a still image.
 I have yet to find a practical application scenario for this function but it’s a cool feature nonetheless.

-When it comes time to channel your inner-Scorsese then switch to Movie Mode.
+When it comes time to channel your inner Scorsese then switch to Movie Mode.
 Here you can capture high definition and slow motion video.
 The V1 can record up to 20min or 4GB of video.
 Just select the option and then choose your aspect ratio, which will crop the movie appropriately.
 The drawback to this is microphone occlusion.
-The mic is split into two section just above the lens.
-When holding the lens, you can inadvertently cover the microphone, which will muffle sound.
+The mic is split into two sections just above the lens.
+When holding the lens, you can inadvertently cover the microphone, which will muffle the sound.
 The microphone also picks up camera sounds like the lens turning and shutter clicking.
 What’s cool about the V1 video recording is you can snap photos while you are video recording.
-The Movie Record button is on top of the camera and separate from the Shutter-release button.
+The Movie Record button is on top of the camera and separates from the Shutter-release button.
 Once recording has begun via the Movie Record then depressing the shutter release button snap photos all while you record.
 Super cool!

 Nikon has a handsome solution in the V1.
-A modest-to-robust feature set with general ease of use and some intelligent technology make the Nikon V1 a very strong consideration for mainstream photographers looking to capture crisp attractive images.
+A modest-to-robust feature set with the general ease of use and some intelligent technology makes the Nikon V1 a very strong consideration for mainstream photographers looking to capture crisp attractive images.
 Conversely, the lofty price tag may position this one just out of reach for the pauper photographer.

 The Bottom Line: Here’s a product that will either push you to spend or spend a ton of time trying to find a cheaper equally stellar replacement.
 The performance and options are undeniable.
 But that price tag may reassert the archaic fear that this camera will steal their financial soul.